Budget-friendly 3D printers are the rage these days, with their prices and improved performance becoming a compelling choice for beginners.

 Factors that Affect Print Speed

 The first factor that influences Ender 3 print speed is the filament type.
 There are various types of filaments available, each with its strength and print speed.
 Here we will discuss the most used filament of choice, namely, PLA, TPU, PETG, and ABS.

 PLA is the most basic filament that beginners use and learn to print.
-It is an easy to print, biodegradable product with medium strength and low flexibility.
+It is an easy-to-print, a biodegradable product with medium strength and low flexibility.
 Typically you can print around 60mm/s with this filament.

 PLA has low difficulty in usage with minimal shrinkage and is non-soluble.
-Bed temperature is 200C – 600C but usually not required.
+Bed temperature is 20–60 °C but usually not required.

 PETG is a filament material that prints at a much hotter temperature than PLA.
-It is an all-purpose, durable filament material with medium strength and high flexibility.
-Due to its durability, your printed builds can withstand high temperatures and a better choice than PLA.
+It is an all-purpose, durable filament material with medium strength and high flexibility that are great for outdoor prints.
+Due to its durability, your printed builds can withstand high temperatures compared to PLA.